-The Department of Science and Innovation's new national STI indicator research agenda promotes innovation for sustainable and inclusive development.
-New indicator frameworks inform collaboration with the Africa Institute of South Africa, the National Advisory Council on Innovation (NACI), SADC, AUDA-NEPAD, AOSTI, and individual African countries by promoting indicators and measures appropriate to African contexts and in support of the Science, Technology and Innovation Strategy for Africa 2024 and the Sustainable Development Goals.
+Supports the Department of Science and Innovation's new national STI indicator research agenda that promotes innovation for sustainable and inclusive development.
+New indicator frameworks inform collaboration with AISA, the National Advisory Council on Innovation (NACI), SADC, AUDA-NEPAD, AOSTI, and individual African countries by promoting indicators and measures appropriate to African contexts and in support of the Science, Technology and Innovation Strategy for Africa 2024 and the Sustainable Development Goals.

-Communication, networking, capacity building and data uptake of STI indicators Cross-cutting projects support, coordinate and advance the work of CeSTII, including a dedicated CeSTII Communication, Dissemination, Visibility and Advocacy Strategy with a strong digital focus.
-This expands outreach to engage with the right stakeholders for sustained impact, deepens digitalisation to enhance survey participation and response rates, and creates streamlined business processes for improved public data use and uptake.
+Communication, networking, capacity building and data uptake of STI indicators Cross-cutting projects to support, coordinate and advance the work of CeSTII, including a dedicated CeSTII Communication, Dissemination, Visibility and Advocacy Strategy with a strong digital focus.
+Looking at expanding outreach to engage with the right stakeholders for sustained impact, and deepening digitalisation to enhance survey participation and response rates, and creating streamlined business processes for improved public data use and uptake.

-CeSTII does STI research that speaks to new socio-economic challenges before, or in parallel with, policy processes.
-That means once policy is formulated, research is available to inform discussion and action.
-New measures and indicators of STI must be more appropriate and reflective of our developmental challenges in southern Africa.
+CeSTII has begun to do STI research that can speak to new socio-economic challenges before, or in parallel with, policy processes.
+That means that once policy is formulated, research is available to inform discussion and action.
+New measures and indicators of STI must be more contextually appropriate and reflective of our developmental challenges in southern Africa.
 Previously, South Africa mostly adopted innovation and economic models from developed economies, but that benefits neither equality nor inclusivity.
 For example, European innovation surveys traditionally measure innovation in the manufacturing sector first, but in our context, African economies are still strongly agriculture based with a large informal sector.